River-Mochi/CS2-Mochi-HoverColors/README.md

 If you want to improve the mod, please consider contributing through a PR, opening an issue, or contacting me instead of publishing a separate near-copy.

-I strongly ask that you do **not**:

-- Re-upload Hover Colors, or a lightly modified fork of it, under a new listing while the original mod is actively maintained.
-- Present copied or minimally changed Hover Colors code as an unrelated original project.
-- Remove the original River-Mochi copyright notice or MIT license notice from copied substantial portions of the code.
-- Repackage the mod primarily to create a competing listing, split downloads/support, or solicit donations for work that is substantially based on this project without clear attribution.

-If you do publish a fork, please:

-- Clearly mark it as a **fork / unofficial version**.
-- Link back to this repository and credit **River-Mochi**.
-- Clearly explain what you changed.
-- Retain the original MIT copyright and license notice where required.

-These requests about how forks are published are maintainer requests, not additional legal restrictions beyond the MIT License.
-The MIT License remains the binding license for this project.
+If you publish a fork, please clearly identify it as a fork or modified version, credit **River-Mochi / Hover Colors**, link back to this repository, and clearly explain what you changed.

+**Reposting an actively maintained mod under a new listing, without need when it's still being maintained by the original author, fragments the community and support for users.**

 > License/Fork notes inspired by StarQ's GPLv3-licensed **SMCP** project.